 When the IESO has received full payment of an invoice relating to a TR auction, where the TR market deposit comprises a commercial Letter of Credit, the IESO will either:

-Return the Letter of Credit only if the TR bidder had previously requested (), or
+Return the Letter of Credit only if the TR bidder had previously requested (MR Ch.8 s.4.14.5.1), or

-Retain the Letter of Credit as part of the TR bidder’s TR market deposit for subsequent TR auctions ().
+Retain the Letter of Credit as part of the TR bidder’s TR market deposit for subsequent TR auctions (MR Ch.8 s.4.14.5.2).

-To ensure appropriate bidding limits are derived through each auction, TR participants who submit a TR market deposit in the form of a cash deposit should note that their TR market deposit will be reduced by the full amount of the TRs awarded upon completion of each short-term auction and for each long-term auction, until such time as the invoices are issued and paid in full ().
-TR participants who submit a TR market deposit in the form of a commercial Letter of Credit should note that their TR market deposit will be reduced by 10% of the value of the TRs awarded upon completion of each short-term auction and for each long-term auction, until such time as the invoices are issued and paid in full. ().
+To ensure appropriate bidding limits are derived through each auction, TR participants who submit a TR market deposit in the form of a cash deposit should note that their TR market deposit will be reduced by the full amount of the TRs awarded upon completion of each short-term auction and for each long-term auction, until such time as the invoices are issued and paid in full (MR Ch.8 s.4.20.1).
+TR participants who submit a TR market deposit in the form of a commercial Letter of Credit should note that their TR market deposit will be reduced by 10% of the value of the TRs awarded upon completion of each short-term auction and for each long-term auction, until such time as the invoices are issued and paid in full.
+(MR Ch.8 s.4.20.1).

 The automatic application of the cash deposits to offset any amounts owing to the IESO, and temporary deduction of awards against a Letter of Credit creates the risk that a TR participant will not be able to participate in any subsequent auctions occurring within the next five (5) business days.
 Therefore, TR participants may wish to submit a TR market deposit that is sufficient to cover any TRs that may be awarded, as a result of their bid strategy in all rounds of concurrent TR auctions that occur within five (5) business days.

-CDMS will not accept TR market deposits of less than $1.00.
+The TR auction application pulls data from a database that will not accept non-whole dollar values, or TR market deposits of less than $1.00.
 Therefore, when updating bidding limits/TR market deposits for successful awards which are not to the nearest dollar, the IESO rounds the value of TRs awarded down to the nearest dollar prior to subtracting award value from the TR participant’s TR market deposit.
-The result of this rounding process will be displayed in the CDMS and TR Trade Limit.
+The result of this rounding process will be displayed in the TR auction application, if applicable.

 2.4 TR Bid Data Requirements

-TRs bids are submitted during a TR auction via the Transmission Rights Auction system, which is accessed through the IESO Gateway.
-A TR bid must include the following information (Ch.8, S.4.13.1 of the market rules):

-Name of the TR bidder,
+TRs bids are submitted during a TR auction via the Transmission Rights Auction application, which is accessed through Online IESO.
+A TR bid must conform to the requirements set out in MR Ch.8 s.4.13.1.
+Some of the required information, such as the name of the TR bidder will be automatically populated by the Transmission Rights Auction application.

-Injection TR zone and the withdrawal TR zone for each transmission right that the TR bidder is bidding to purchase,

-Number of transmission rights that the TR bidder is bidding to purchase,

-Period of validity of each transmission right that the TR bidder is bidding to purchase,

-Maximum price, in dollars per megawatt ($/MW), that the TR bidder is willing to pay for each transmission right that the TR bidder is bidding to purchase, which price must be a positive amount, and

-(In the case of a long-term auction referred to in Section 3) Months of the year for which the transmission rights that the TR bidder is bidding to purchase must be valid.

-The IESO will refuse a TR bid when accepting it would result in the aggregate value of all TRs awarded to the TR bidder exceeding the TR bidder’s bidding limit (Ch.8, S.4.14.2 of the market rules).
+To clarify the requirement set out in MR Ch.8 s.4.13.1.5, TR laminations in monotonically increasing quantities with decreasing prices means that the first TR lamination of a TR bid must be the TR lamination with the lowest total quantity and the highest price with each subsequent TR lamination having a higher total quantity and lower price relative to the immediately prior TR lamination.

 Further information on the IESO Transmission Rights Auction system is available in the Transmission Rights Auction System - A Participant's Guide.

 2.5 Procedural Steps for TR Market Deposits